brosell/distributed-job-runner/README.md

-# restapi
+# Jobs and Agents

-a work in progress simple node.js RestApi and Model builder.
+A distributed regression runner and a work in progress simple node.js RestApi and Model builder.